-So, we see that while strict covers are limiting the space of possible covers, there is still a huge search space in which the cost-minimal cover, for which we are naturally striving, may be located.
+So, we see that while tight covers are limiting the space of possible covers, there is still a huge search space in which the cost-minimal cover, for which we are naturally striving, may be located.

 All of the discussions so far have silently assumed that the search of the cost-minimal cover of a CDC could take place under certainty about this CDC.
 That is, of course, not the case in general.
-It would be the case if the overlaid system used only advance reservations (see, e.g., [8] or [9] for this concept).
+It would be the case if the overlaid system used only advance reservations (see, e.g., [6] or [7] for this concept).
 However, for immediate requests which we are focussing on here, the CDC that is to be covered is not known beforehand and for every step of the CDC, a decision has to be made whether the cover should follow this step or not.
 In fact, due to little experience with real network QoS systems, there is not even an established theory for statistical models on how a CDC could look like, although one could argue that some of the models known from telephony could be applicable to some parameters of the CDC.
-The parameters in question of the CDC are • the step length l_i^R , which is a product of the interarrival times of
+The parameters in question of the CDC are

-- the step length l_i^{}, which is a product of the interarrival times of the individual requests at an edge device and the duration of such requests, and - the step height h_i^R , which corresponds to the aggregate capacity required to serve the requests.
+- the step length liR, which is a product of the interarrival times of the individual requests at an edge device and the duration of such requests, and - duration of such requests, and the step height hiR, which corresponds to the aggregate capacity required to serve the requests.

 Especially, the latter parameter is extremely difficult to model as there is no practical experience with it.
 It depends upon which applications are actually using reservations and how widely resource requirements are differing for actual reservation-based applications.
-The first parameter, the step length, might be modeled by markovian models known from teletraffic theory [10] as the characteristics might be similar (at least as long as the individual requests correspond to personal communications).
+The first parameter, the step length, might be modeled by markovian models known from teletraffic theory [8] as the characteristics might be similar (at least as long as the individual requests correspond to personal communications).
 However, also for this parameter, there is a certain degree of uncertainty whether traditional models fit.